4 August 2026, 14:21

 14. Understanding hobby hunters better

-15. Interview: Petra Klages with serial killer Frank Gust (PETA)
+15. Interview: Petra Klages with the serial killer Frank Gust (PETA)

 19. The passion of the hunter (Paul Parin)